 “You keeping track, James?”

 “Nope,” Mason shook his head, grinning.
-“But when I’ve got a ton of women approaching me after you leave alone, asking if you’re gay, I do take notice.”
+“But when dozens of women approach me after you leave alone, asking if you’re gay, I do take notice.”

 Andrea patted his arm in sympathy.
 Then she pinned Sage with a stern glare.

-“And what is this about you going on a ‘not exactly normal’ date with my boy?
+“And what went wrong on your date with my boy?
 I know Eric treated you well.
-He’s always been a gentleman.
-What wasn’t normal about it?”
+He’s always been a gentleman.”

 Sage’s mouth worked, but no sound came out.
 Miz Andrea’s words caused her traitorous mind to flash back to the explosive kiss they shared back in October.
 It certainly had not been “gentlemanly.”